 - The demonstrative originates somewhere in the DP. (possibly a specifier; Brugè 2002) - The demonstrative selects the reinforcer.
-(Roehrs 2010) - The reinforcer originates inside the DP. (selection is local; Merchant 2019) - (5) Demonstratives select Reinforcers
+(Roehrs 2010) - (5) Demonstratives select Reinforcers

-The selectional analysis captures five key properties of this relationship:
+The selectional analysis captures four key properties of this relationship:

-- 1. Obligatoriness: the reinforcers are obligatory in this context, so they're not just adjuncts. - 2.
-Autonomy: the reinforcers exist outside of this context and have independent meanings, so they don't just spell out features of the demonstratives (as agreement or reduced copies). - 3.
-Arbitrariness: the phonological symmetry between DEMs and reinforcers is accidental; the parallel breaks down in neighboring languages and possibly even dialects of Mandar. - 4.
+- 1. Autonomy: the reinforcers exist outside of this context and have independent meanings. - 2.
+Obligatoriness: the reinforcers are obligatory in this context, so they're not just adjuncts. - 3.
 Specific Targets: the reinforcers can't be replaced with each other or with other locatives. - (6) Di'e buku (e/o/dini).
-This book here/there/here "This book (here)." - 5.
+This book here/there/here "This book (here)." - 4.
 Specific Triggers: the reinforcers are only obligatory after these demonstratives.
-They're not required after other DEMs or morphologically-similar deictic adjuncts (dini "here," dio "there," diting "over there"; dite'e "now," digena' "earlier" ...). - (7) Urang=i dini (e). rain=3ABs here (here) "It's raining here." - (8) Urang=i dite'e (e). rain=3ABS now (here) "It's raining now (here)."
+They're not required after morphologically similar locative and temporal adjuncts (dini "here," dio "there," diting "over there"; dite'e "now," digena' "earlier" ...). - (7) Urang=i dini (e). rain=3ABS here (here) "It's raining here." - (8) Urang=i dite'e (e). rain=3ABS now (here) "It's raining now (here)."